About our Scheme

 Your Trees in Our Forest Woodlands

 Our woodlands, which have grown from the sponsorship of trees, are years in the making.
-The land used for these woodlands is institutional or government land and is not privately owned.
+We, at the Tree Council of Ireland, source the land used for these woodlands which is usually institutional, government or farmland.

 In order to create these forests, it firstly involves the preparation of the site, by contractors where necessary.
 It may need to be fenced to protect against damage by deer and livestock.